Built-in Helm Chart¶

 b:

-In the example above, the default
+In the example above, the default service can communicate with the intermediate

-service, but not the target
+service, but not the target service.
+The intermediate service can communicate with

-the target
+the target service.

 When no networks are specified all Pods within a Helm release can communicate with each other.
 If any networks are specified, any Pod which does not specify a network will not be able to communicate with any other Pod.